Hey you may have an Oily skin

 As people age, levels of hormones fluctuate which directly affects the skin.
 Hormonal changes often result in oilier skin, especially around the Tzone, however, hormones can also cause the skin to dry out and lose elasticity.

-Other than hormones, oily skin can be caused by genetics, over-washing (scrubbing and exfoliating too regularly or using harsh soaps will wash away the protectvie layer of bacteria that lives on your skin), diet, and external factors like humidity and hot temperatures.
+Other than hormones, oily skin can be caused by genetics, over-washing or using harsh soaps will wash away the natural protectvie layer of bacteria that lives on your skin.
+Oily skin can also be affeced by diet, and external factors like humidity and hot temperatures.